ianleon/Blog/episodes/ep4.md

-# Compose Filter Pipelines with Swift Generics  - Episode 4
+# Compose Filter Pipelines with Swift - Episode 4

 We will be continuing our SwiftUI camera app by implementing a pipeline fo `CIFilters`